 The Ballard Northwest Senior Center does so much for so many and is a one stop shop for those 50 and above and their families.
 Think of yourself, mom, dad, grandparent, aunt, uncle, friend or neighbor and what you or they may enjoy, want or need now or in the future.
 This is the place in the Ballard, Magnolia, Crown Hill and surrounding areas where it all happens.
 A friendly lunch spot, a workout center, a movie with friends, a Wednesday night dinner, a health and wellness center, take a class, talk to a lawyer or financial planner or make some jewelry and on it goes.

 “Dad wasn’t eating well and seemed to have little interest after our Mom passed.
 Someone suggested he go to the center.
 Now, he has lunch friends, takes a class or two, and might exercise on occasion.
 What a difference!
 He is interested again in life” - A grateful son

 It takes a lot of resources to run a center and we are grateful for all the donations from center members, friends and the community.
-We are a 501c3 agency and your contributions are tax deductible to the extent allowed by law.
-(Check with your tax advisor).
+We are a 501(c)3 agency and your contributions are tax deductible to the extent allowed by law.
+(Check with your tax adviser).
 When goods are donated, we have a donation form for tax purposes.
 Thank you for your help and support.

 Donate New Items/Gift Certificates